-A 2009 report by the Texas Occupational Medicine Institute looked at 238 mesothelioma cases.
-Researchers found the most common symptoms in pleural mesothelioma patients were:
+A 2009 report by the Texas Occupational Medicine Institute looked at 238 cases.
+Researchers found the most common symptoms in pleural patients were:

 A pleural effusion is an accumulation of fluid between the lining of the lung and the chest cavity.
-It is one of most common symptoms of the asbestos-related cancer and directly leads to shortness of breath (“dyspnea”).
-Dyspnea increases in relation to the volume of this fluid, as does the pain associated with the effusion.
+It is one of most common symptoms of asbestos related-cancers and directly leads to shortness of breath (“dyspnea”).
+Dyspnea increases in relation to the volume of fluid, as does the pain associated with the effusion.

 Dyspnea can be caused by a pleural effusion and/or by the presence of a tumor(s) in the pleura.
 As both conditions restrict the proper functioning of the lungs, shortness of breath is a typical symptom.

 A buildup of fluid in the pleural lining of the lungs can create pain 60% of the time.
 Only 5% of patients have mesothelioma in both lungs.

 Chronic Hoarseness / Difficulty Swallowing / Coughing up Blood

 Chronic hoarseness, difficulty swallowing (dysphagia) and/or the coughing up of blood (hemoptysis) are also symptoms, but are considered more rare than the symptoms noted above as these exhibit in less than 1% of undiagnosed patients.

 The swelling of the face or neck areas can indicate a spreading of the cancer beyond the mesothelium.